cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

 ---
-title: Configure, run, and set up a service
+title: Configure, Run and Set Up a Service
 order: 5
 description: Make sure your software is configured and always on
-tag: deep-dive
+tags:
+  - guided-coding
+  - cosmos-sdk
+  - dev-ops
 ---

-# Configure, run, and set up a service
+# Configure, Run and Set Up a Service

 You have prepared your machine to be part of the upcoming network.
 Now it is time to:

 1. Configure the rest of the software.
-2. Start the software and have it establish a peer-to-peer network with others.
+2. Start the software and have it establish a peer-to-peer (P2P) network with others.

 ## Configuration